BaderLab/GenomeClinic-PGX/README.md

 The default port number for mongo is 27017.
 If you want to change this feel free, however in order to connect you will need to modify the [constants.json](src/server/conf/constants.json) file to reflect the new port. change dbConstants.PORT to whatever your desired port is.

+It is recomended that you modify the default settings for namespace file size when first initializing the server.
+The default setting limits the number of namespaces to a maximum of 24000 per databse or a ns file of 16mb.
+This is generally enough, however a databse running over a longer perior of time may accumulate far more namespaces then this.
+The namespace file go be written up to a maximum of 2gb per db effectively providing upt to 3,000,000 potential namespaces.
+To set this when starting the server simply run the service with the addition `--nssize` command and the number of megabytes you want the namespace file to be.
+For example, a mazium nsfile size of 2gb would be:

+`mongod --dbpath=db_data/ --port 27017 --nssize 2048`

+There are a variety of other options you can customize, we suggest reading the [documentation](http://docs.mongodb.org/manual/reference/configuration-options/) about server configuration.
+It is important to note that at this time, the app does not support an authenticated databse.
+This will be coming in the near future.

 ## Setting up the server